Fault Types

 Overheat

-Triggered when an agent’s accumulated heat exceeds overheat_threshold (see Heat System).
+Triggered when an agent’s accumulated operational wear reaches its pre-sampled Weibull failure time (see Wear & Heat System).
 The agent dies, its cell becomes a permanent obstacle, and all agents whose paths cross that cell must replan.
-Overheat faults are automatic, arising from sustained congestion and waiting.
+Overheat faults are automatic, arising from the Weibull wear model during continuous operation.

 Breakdown